Teaching

 Youth in Africa: transitioning from childhood to adulthood

-Masters in Sustainable Communities in Africa (online), Ben Gurion University in the Negev, Israel
+Master’s in Sustainable Communities in Africa , Ben Gurion University in the Negev, Israel

 Africa is the youngest continent in the world, with more than half of its population between the ages of 0-24 and above, 250 million over the age of 15.
 Transitioning from childhood to adulthood does not always align with chronological ages and is influenced by numerous local and global forces.
 The concepts of youth and adolescence both vary and are similarly shaped cross-culturally.
 While populations around the world are aging, young people in Africa are shaping the face of the future.
-This course will discuss contemporary aspects of youth’s lives, focusing on shaping youth within global, national, and local contexts.
-The categories of youth are flexible and achieved through everyday practice.
-We will examine topics such as socialization, development, rites of passage, adult perspectives of the adolescent experience, subcultures, and youth engagement with globalization and technology.
-In our discussions, we will also consider how adolescents are active agents in shaping the world around them and, conversely, how their worlds shape them.
-We will critically engage with theoretical frameworks from within and outside the continent and explore the structural challenges and the coping mechanisms young people face in forming their place within families, communities, and countries.
+This course discusses contemporary aspects of youth’s lives, focusing on shaping youth within global, national, and local contexts, examining topics such as socialization, development, rites of passage, adult perspectives of the adolescent experience, subcultures, and youth engagement with globalization and technology.

 Quantitative research methods for school evaluation

-Professional Development Unit (in-person), School of Education, Ben Gurion University in the Negev, Israel
+Professional Development Unit, School of Education, Ben Gurion University in the Negev, Israel

 The course aims to support teacher development and help schools evaluate and improve their work.
 This course, developed for teachers’ professional development, focuses on understanding and conducting school evaluations.
 The course focuses on learning the language of quantitative and qualitative research and all the stages of understanding how to develop, plan, conduct and analyze studies.